 To relieve your migraine as soon as possible, use this medicine as soon as the headache pain begins.
 Even if you get warning signals of a coming migraine (an aura), you should wait until the headache pain starts before using sumatriptan.

 Ask your doctor ahead of time about any other medicine you might take if sumatriptan does not work.
-After you take the other medicine, check with your doctor as soon as possible.
-Headaches that are not relieved by sumatriptan are sometimes caused by conditions that need other treatment.
+After you take the other medicine, check with your doctor right away.
+Headaches that are not relieved by sumatriptan are sometimes caused by conditions that need other treatments.

-If you feel much better after a dose of sumatriptan, but your headache comes back or gets worse after a while, you may use one additional dose of sumatriptan 2 hours after the first dose.
+If you feel much better after a dose of sumatriptan, but your headache comes back or gets worse after a while, you may use one additional dose of sumatriptan at least 1 hour (Tosymra™) or 2 hours (Imitrex® or Onzetra™) after the first dose.
 Do not use more than 3 doses in any 24-hour period.

 To use the nasal powder:

-- This medicine is given through Xsail™ breath-powered delivery device.
+- This medicine is given through the Xsail™ breath-powered delivery device.